 Income Tax including PAYE

-It is also worth mentioning that once you earn beyond £100,000 your personal allowance will be reduced at a rate of £1 for every £2 of income until it is reduced to zero, so by the time you hit £120,000 your personal allowance will have disappeared, this effectively means that the £20,000 after £100k will have been taxed at 60%.
+It is also worth mentioning that once you earn beyond £100,000, your personal allowance will be reduced at a rate of £1 for every £2 of income until it is reduced to zero.
+By the time you hit £125,000, your personal allowance will have disappeared, meaning that your income between £100,000 and £125,000 will have been taxed at 60%.

 Employee’s National Insurance Contribution

-- Corporation tax – payable 9 months and 1 day after the year-end
+- Corporation tax – payable nine months and one day after the year end

 - VAT – payable quarterly